CLIENT EDUCATION PACKAGE

 -Use a dog pheromone.

 If you sense that being alone causes anxiety in your dog, try a calming DOG CANDLE.
 We offer these in our line of Lakewood Holistics Brand in our Boutique.
 Lakewoodpetboutique.com

 There are loads of interactive dog toys on the market that will keep your dog occupied for hours.
 Lakewoodpetboutique.com

 A dog as a companion to your furry friend helps both animals.
-You give your existing animal someone to socialize with during the day and you save a life.
+You give your existing animal someone to socialize with during the day .
 This is entirely a personal choice on your part, but you need to ensure that any new animal coming into your home is healthy, has been vaccinated and vetted, and gets along with your dog.
-Reputable rescues will often allow you to foster first, and then adopt the dog of your choice to make sure the animal fits well with your family.

 Place your dog’s treats or some suitable food in an ice-cream container, fill with water, and freeze.
 Alternatively freeze a toy like a knotted rope in some water.
 As the ice melts, toys and treats become available for your dog.